The third stanza of The First Noel goes something like this:

 2) What do the wise men have to do with the whole story of Matthew?

 Advent season is upon us, I wish to write about Christmas and its many myths associated with the church.
 Because of its familiarity, Christmas has often turned into a mixture of myths rather than history about Jesus’ birth.
 The most familiar is often the most alien.
+If Christians proclaim that Christmas has a “gospel” in it, at the very least, Christians should get their own stories right.
 I start with Matthew in this installment.

 Geographically speaking, the East was where Israel was exiled (this includes both the Assyrian and Babylonian exiles).
 The place represented a not-so-nice time of Israel’s history.
 When Matthew wrote about the magi from the East, he was portraying a God who used the Christmas event to draw people, not just from among Israel but also among gentiles.
 Traditionally, Matthew’s audience was Jewish, but this audience identification does not tell us more about the message of Matthew.
 If we look at Jesus’ final command in Matt.
 28.18-20, Jesus told the followers to make disciples of “all nations.”
 The magi story foreshadows the discipleship of all nations, the universal scope of Jesus’ reach.
 While Matthew was preaching a Jewish gospel to the Jewish audience, his exhortation was for a universal mission.